Avaiga/taipy-doc/docs/manuals/run-deploy/deploy/taipy-cloud/index.md

 - **Security**: Always ensure your SSH keys are secure and not shared with unauthorized individuals.

-By following these steps, you can securely manage your files and data on Taipy Cloud using SSH or FileZilla, facilitating easier updates and managing your application's assets.
-This connectivity ensures that you have the flexibility to maintain and update your application efficiently, enhancing its performance and reliability on the Taipy Cloud platform.

 In conclusion, Taipy Cloud is an easy platform for deploying your Taipy applications with ease.
 By following these straightforward steps, you can ensure that your application remains